 Action to be taken on receipt of a complaint

-The Learning Technology Team has the authority to remove content from the service.
+The University has the authority to remove content from the service.
 On receipt of a notice of complaint regarding content, the officer responsible for administering complaints will:

 - Acknowledge receipt of the complaint by email